Should I Rent Or Buy a House?

 It's an investment

-However, Yale economist and Nobel prize winner Robert Shiller suggests otherwise; buying a house is "like a consumption choice, it's not an investment".
+According to Robert Shiller, a Yale economist and Nobel prize winner, buying a house is "like a consumption choice, it's not an investment".
 He says that, overall, the housing market doesn’t have a significant long-term return.

-Although I agree with him, you could be lucky and there could be a boom in the market when you are ready to sell.
-But, taking that gamble is riskier than investing in the stock market, which has a higher return in the long term.
+Although I agree with him, you could be lucky and have the housing market in your area explode.
+But, taking that gamble is probably riskier than investing in the stock market, which has a higher return in the long term.

 If your main reason for buying a house is an investment and you hope to sell it down the road for a tidy profit, all I can say is